openstack-archive/anvil/docs/source/topics/knownissues.rst

    the current sudo user.
 Without this though it doesn’t seem like *python-wsgi* can access the users libraries that are downloaded and other files can’t be accessed either.
-This could be solved by having a new user and group and doing what devstack v1.0 does (but this seems like overkill).
+This could be solved by having a new user and group and doing what devstack.sh does (but this seems like overkill).

 Others